 In 1985, the FISA (former ruling committee of the FIA) announced a possible replacement class to Group B that was referred to as “Group S”.
 The new regulations would require only 10 cars for homologation and was essentially a “prototype” class for rallying.
 The class was originally scheduled to make its debut on January 1st 1988, then as a heavily revised replacement to Group B for 1987, but both were ultimately cancelled.
 To learn much more about the history of Group S, please CLICK HERE!

-Very few people knew that Madza had actually toyed with the idea of joining Group S, especially since their rear wheel drive Group B RX7 never was very successful (less its 3rd place finish at the 1985 Acropolis Rally highlight), that is until the car was widely seen at the Nostalgic 2 Days Japanese auto show in 2014.
-Built by Mazda Rally Team Europe (MRTE) in Belgium somewhere in 1986, the prototype features a space-frame chassis with a body very loosely based on the new generation FC3S RX7 of the time period.
+Very few people knew that Madza had actually toyed with the idea of joining Group S, especially since their rear wheel drive Group B RX7 never was very successful in the WRC (less its 3rd place finish at the 1985 Acropolis Rally highlight), that is until the car was widely seen at the Nostalgic 2 Days Japanese auto show in 2014.
+Built by Mazda Rally Team Europe (MRTE) in Belgium sometime in 1986, the prototype features a space-frame chassis with a body very loosely based on the new generation FC3S RX7 of the time period.

-Powering this car is a 3-rotor 13G naturally aspirated rotary engine (precursor to the 20B) sourced from the Mazdaspeed 757 LeMans racer which produced around 450 HP.
+Powering this car is a 3-rotor 13G naturally aspirated rotary engine (precursor to the 20B) sourced from the Mazdaspeed 757 LeMans racer which produced around 450 BHP.
 Since the engine was very compact it was able to be mounted in a front-midship position for better weight distribution.

 What may be considered as the biggest departure from the Group B car is that the Group S prototype features four wheel drive and most strikingly four wheel steering.
 Details about the 4WD system and differentials used are unknown.
 However, a small adjustment lever next to the shifter in the cabin seem to indicate it had locking and/or ratio altering capabilities.
 Suspension is handled by double wishbones and dual dampers at every corner.